 1. Take a Dip in the Holy Waters

-Kumbh Mela always takes places next to holy waters.
+Kumbh Mela always takes place next to holy waters.
 At Prayagraj it is the confluence of Ganga, Yamuna & Saraswati rivers called Triveni Sangam.
-At Hardwar it is Ganga as it enters the plains, in Ujjain it is Kshipra River and in Nasik, it is banks of Godavari River.
+At Hardwar it is Ganga as it enters the plains, in Ujjain it is the Kshipra River and in Nasik, it is the banks of the Godavari River.
 The most important thing that people travel to Kumbh for is to take a dip in the holy waters.